arXiv 2026

 Heterogeneous robot cohort

-Figure 2.
 The heterogeneous morphology cohort used in experiments, illustrating the variance in physical scale and configuration.
 QWM is trained on seven robots while holding out one for zero-shot evaluation.

 Method